General Questions:

 Q. When will mentors and students be notified that they’ve been accepted into in the program?

 A. A selection panel meets in February to select the students who will participate in the program.
-Final decisions are made by April and all student applicants are informed by phone or e-mail of their selection status.
+Final decisions are made by late April and all student applicants are informed by phone or e-mail of their selection status.
 Selected students are provided with an acceptance email and information on their mentor match.
 Mentors will be notified by email and given the students’ contact information.
 Student-mentor pairs make arrangements to meet together with the student’s parent(s)/guardian to discuss the duties, responsibilities, and summer schedule.
 If the mentoring arrangement is acceptable to the student, mentor, and parent(s)/guardian, the student accepts the internship by completing the acceptance form, having it signed by the mentor and parent(s), and returning the form to AFS by a pre-determined date by the end of May to reserve the student’s place in the program.

 Q. If I was a student in last year’s Hutton Program, can I apply for the program again?